 David Choi, senior pastor

 Pastor David grew up in a Christian home in Buffalo (Go Bills!) and came to a deeper, personal faith in college.
-This led him to spend far too many years in school but he eventually graduated from Princeton Theological Seminary (M. Div.
+This led him to spend far too many years in school, but he eventually graduated from Princeton Theological Seminary (M. Div.
 '93 and Ph.
 D. '03) and got ordained in 2003.
-He joined the pastoral staff in 1999 thinking that it would be a temporary stay, but he and his wife fell in love with the congregation and sensing God's call, stayed.
-Back then, the congregation was mostly college students and they had just one child.
-Now they have three teenagers (with one having left for college) and he's amazed that the number of children in the church on Sunday sometimes threaten to outnumber the adults.
-He is so thankful and joyful that he's been able to walk alongside the growth of this congregation.
-His passion continues to be the teaching and preaching of God's Word, and it is his ongoing prayer that the church will trust God's Word and grow in love for God, for one another, and for the world.
+He joined the pastoral staff in 1999 thinking that it would be a temporary stay, but he, his wife, and their children fell in love with the congregation and sensing God's call, have remained ever since.
+He is so grateful to have been able to accompany the congregation and to have witnessed their faithfulness for more than two decades.
+His passion continues to be the teaching and preaching of God's Word, and it is his ongoing prayer that the church will trust God's Word and encourage one another to follow Jesus Christ and invite others to him.

 Heeki Park, elder

 Heeki has been attending Graceway, then Praise Presbyterian Church, since 2002 and was one of the original 50 signatories in our charter to become an independent church in 2003.
 While he grew up in the church, his faith particularly blossomed in his high school and college years, where he took his faith more seriously, reading, worshiping, and serving where able.
 Heeki previously served on session from 2010 to 2016 and is thankful for the opportunity to return to session in 2023.
 Heeki experienced a reawakening while on a mission trip to Kenya in 2022, where he committed to a season of waiting on and listening to God in prayer.
 Heeki is married to Sue and has three kids, Josiah, Abigail, and Emma.
 Heeki works at Amazon Web Services as a technology consultant.